 You can give consent to the posthumous use or storage of your embryos after your death by your partner (or your recipient if you are a donor).
 Valid consent must be in writing and signed before your death (although consent provided prior to 1 October 2009 only needed to be in writing).

 In Diane Blood’s highly publicised case, she mounted a court case to win the right to conceive with her deceased husband’s sperm (collected just before he died).
-The English court ruled that although her husband’s sperm could not be used in treatment in the UK because he had not given valid consent to its use after his death, it would breach EU law to prevent her from accessing treatment somewhere else in Europe.
-She subsequently exported her deceased husband’s sperm to Belgium where she underwent treatment.
+The English court ruled that although her husband’s sperm could not be used in fertility treatment in the UK because he had not given valid consent to its use after his death, it would breach EU law to prevent her from accessing treatment somewhere else in Europe.
+She subsequently exported her deceased husband’s sperm to Belgium where she underwent fertility treatment and successfully conceived.